 Our love for hazelnuts and chocolate is no news or mystery.
 There are many recipes from our childhood that we absolutely adore, and Baci di Dama is one of them.

 Never attempted to make them before, this recipe on Food52 actually captured our attention.
 Particularly the simplicity in the ingredients, and the quantities: for some reason, they felt balanced.
 Easy to make, although they require some care and time to rest in the fridge.
 Better to do them in winter, as in summer working the hazelnuts and butter might get tricky.

 100g Butter - cubed, super cold

-Like every good shortcrust pastry, it must be worked quickly, with really cold ingredients.
+2. Like every good shortcrust pastry, it must be worked quickly, with really cold ingredients.
 Combine the butter with flour, sugar and hazelnuts with your fingers, then knead till it's even and smooth.
-Make a dish shape, place in the fridge for at least an hour (the more, the better).
+Make a dish shape, place in the fridge for at least an hour .

-Now, time to create the Baci.
+3. Time to make the Baci.
 Take the dough out of the fridge, make small balls trying to be consistent.
-Use a teaspoon to help you with the quantity.
-Place them on a non-stick baking sheet, then place in the fridge again for a couple of hours (see why winter is also better than summer for these goodies).
+Use a teaspoon to help you measure.
+Place them on a non-stick baking sheet, then place in the fridge again for a couple of hours (see why winter is also better than summer for these goodies?).

 4. Heat the oven at 135°C forced fan, then bake for 15 minutes or until the little balls become hemispheres.
 If you see that they start sweating, lower the temperature or take them out of the oven for a few minutes.
 Let cool and resist the temptation of eating them all before the time is right, also don't touch them as they are incredibly fragile.
 Once cool, they are ok to handle.